poleguy/teams_green/README.md

+# Teams Green

-# Microsoft Teams: Available if Screen On
+## Microsoft Teams: Available if Screen On

 This Chrome extension will keep your status as 'Available' when the screensaver is inactive